ljsinclair/featurebase-docs/docs/community/com-troubleshooting/com-issue-mac-file-limits.md

 * Obtain SUDO privileges to the system

 {: .important}
->Making changes to the open file limit are affected by the following issues on MacOS:
+>Open file limit changes are affected by the following on MacOS:
-* `ulimit` does not behave predictably on MacOS because limits change between releases.
+* `ulimit` does not behave predictably because limits change between releases.
 * System Integrity Protection (SIP) system resists attempts to change system settings.

 ## Temporarily increase open file limit